 We took advantage of our day off from hiking to befriend the other backpackers at the small hostel.
 We sat around in cozy clothes, enjoying tea around a fire and making new friends.
 It was so, so nice – and we needed the rest and relaxation.

-The hostel has their own maps of the Quilotoa Loop that are way more useful than the ones Hostal Tiana gave us.
+The hostel has their own Quilotoa Loop maps that are way more useful than the ones Hostal Tiana gave us.
 They even had elevation maps!
 Fancy.
 The hostel staff is currently working on a project to remark the trail (yasss, signs!) and improve the directions.

 After a restful night, with our new maps, we were feeling much better and were ready to finish out our hike.
 There was no way we would get lost this time!